Stranger Things fixes editing mistake after fans called out anachronistic detail

 The editors of Stranger Things have quietly fixed an error after fans noticed a historically inaccurate piece of clothing in the new season five episodes.

-After the latest volume of the Netflix series was released December 25, viewers quickly pointed out that Holly Wheeler, played by Nell Fisher, was wearing an Under Armour shirt while she was trapped in Vecna’s lair in episode seven.
+After the volume of the Netflix series was released on 25 December, viewers quickly pointed out that Holly Wheeler, played by Nell Fisher, was wearing an Under Armour shirt while she was trapped in Vecna’s lair in episode seven.

 Under Armour was not founded until 1996 — nine years after the episode was set in 1987.

-It took just a week of fans’ complaints about the anachronistic item for the series’ co-creators to edit the popular sportswear logo out of the new episodes ahead of the volume three release scheduled for New Year’s Eve.
+It took just a week of fans’ complaints about the anachronistic item for the series’ co-creators to edit out the popular sportswear logo ahead of the release of volume three, which landed on the streaming giant on New Year’s Eve.
 Netflix did not immediately return The Independent’s request for comment.

 “Stranger things trying to ‘Mandela effect’ us.
 They really went and edited out the UnderArmour logo on Holly’s shirt,” one fan reacted on X. Another added, “Just rewatching the last episode before the finale of Stranger Things, looks like they’ve fixed Holly’s under armour sleeve.”